DhruvaKumar/CarND-Traffic-Sign-Classifier/readme.md

 ![alt text][image6]

-We have feedforward network of 3 convolutional layers and 3 fully connected layers.
+We have feedforward network of 3 convolutional layers and 2 fully connected layers.
 Each convolutional layer is followed by a rectified linear unit activation to add in nonlinearities, max pooling to down sample the images and a dropout regularization so that multiple neurons are forced to learn redundancies in the data which can be averaged later during testing.
-In addition to preventing overfitting it also acts like an ensemble method that averages out activations like multiple neurons.
+In addition to preventing overfitting it also acts like an ensemble agent that averages out activations from multiple neurons.

 I started with a LeNet architecture, added dropout, increased depth, etc until the model was overfitting on a couple of images.
 I later added the entire training data, tweaked the model a bit, added augmented data and tweaked it further to result in the above.